web-platform-tests/wpt/url/README.md

 Documentation welcome!

 https://github.com/annevk/url/ hosts some other files that might be of interest if you want to create additional tests.
+Please try to keep urltestdata.txt in sync with that repository.

 Similar to a-element.html it would be trivial to add more tests for other objects that expose links (e.g. URL and <area>).
 There's also room for enhancement and bits that